kriselers/dotfiles/README.md

 ## Add custom commands without creating a new fork

-If `~/.config/zsh/.extra` exists, it will be sourced along with the other files.
+If `~/.config/oh-my-zsh/extra.zsh` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don't want to commit to a public repository.

-My `.extra` looks something like this:
+My `extra.zsh` looks something like this:

 ```bash
 # Git credentials